-It will cost you nothing to visit the street and window shop but you will more than likely spend a little cash when you’re on Nanping Street.
+It will cost you nothing to visit the street and window shop, but you will more than likely spend a little cash when you’re on Nanping Street.

 GUANDU ANCIENT TOWN

 The beautiful ancient town is different from the rest of Kunming.
-There is beautiful old architecture to gaze at, take pictures of and dream about.
+There is beautiful old architecture to gaze at, take pictures of, and dream about.

-A lot of money has been spent on sprucing up this old town, with parts being converted into park space and pedestrian streets.
+Much money has been spent on sprucing up this old town, with parts being converted into park space and pedestrian streets.

-Not only is this town a place for tourists to visit, but many locals spend time there hanging out, having tea, playing games and having meals together.
+Not only is this town a place for tourists to visit, but many locals spend time there hanging out, having tea, playing games, and having meals together.